A Study of Modular UI Design: Icons

 Icon Design

-First, I want to say that I have never completely independently designed an icon.
-Previously, if there was no icon that met the requirements, I would usually take an icon with a similar meaning and simply adjust its shape.
+First of all, I want to say that I have never completely independently designed an icon.
+In the past, if there was no icon that met the requirements, I would basically take an icon with a similar meaning and then simply adjust its shape.

-Therefore, using this opportunity, I can also explore icon design.
-Ant Design's Icon Design Guide has already covered a lot of relevant content, and it is recommended to read it first.
+So, taking this opportunity, I can also get some exposure to icon design.
+Ant Design’s icon design guidelines have actually already covered a lot of related content, and I recommend learning about them first.

-The Keyline is the foundation of the grid.
-By using these core shapes as guidance, we can maintain consistent visual proportions between system icons.
+Keyline is the foundation of the grid.
+By using these core shapes as guides, we can maintain consistent visual proportions among system icons.

-The figure below shows the Keyline grid drawn according to the specifications of the Material Design 3 Icon design template.
-Based on this grid, various icons can be drawn.
+The image below is a Keyline grid drawn according to the specifications of the Material Design 3 Icon design template.
+Based on this grid, you can basically draw all kinds of icons.

-In this era of ubiquitous design resources, you can completely find icons that meet your style requirements on iconfont.
-You can then redraw them according to the product's style; there are very few cases where a designer needs to create something entirely from scratch.
+In today’s world where design resources are everywhere, you can absolutely find icons on iconfont whose style meets your needs.
+Then, based on the product’s style, simply redraw them.
+There are very few cases where a designer truly needs to create something completely from scratch.

-I also tried applying the Keyline to draw a few basic icons: Home, Card, Lock, and File.
-These are the four basic shapes on the Keyline grid.
+I also tried applying Keyline to draw several basic icons: home, card, lock, and file.
+These are also the four basic shapes on the Keyline.

-During my hands-on practice, I discovered a few small icon design tips:
+During my own hands-on practice, I discovered a few small tips for icon design:

-• Try to use Boolean operations on "basic shapes" to construct the icon.
+- Try to use Boolean operations with “basic shapes” to construct icons.

-• Keyline provides numerical balance, but numerical equality does not equate to visual balance (e.g., the Play icon).
+- Keyline provides numerical balance, but numerical equality does not equal visual balance (for example: a play icon).

-• When selecting the Stroke Alignment method, icon design mostly uses Center or Inside alignment.
-Center-aligned icons appear slightly larger under the same conditions.
+- When choosing a stroke alignment method, icon design mostly uses center alignment (Center) or inside alignment (Inside).
+Center-aligned icons will look larger under the same conditions.

 Icon Application

-Once the icon design is complete, the next step is to consider how to effectively present these icons to the audience.
-As the saying goes, "The ugly daughter-in-law must eventually meet her in-laws," which means regardless of the design outcome, there must be a process of presentation and feedback.
-This is not only to showcase the results but also to gather feedback, improve, and optimize the design.
+After icon design is complete, the next step is to consider how to effectively present these icons to the audience.
+As the saying goes, “even an ugly daughter-in-law eventually has to meet her parents-in-law,” which means that no matter what the design result is, there needs to be a process of presentation and feedback.
+This is not only to showcase the results, but also to obtain feedback, improve, and optimize the design.

 Image Method

-The most traditional presentation method is naturally images.
-Designers slice the icons into @1x and @2x versions for states such as default, hover, pressed, active, and disabled, package them into a compressed file, and send them to the frontend team.
-Alternatively, designers can upload the sliced images to "Lanhu," where frontend developers can download the required icons themselves.
+The most traditional display method is naturally images.
+Designers export icons in @1x and @2x according to states such as default, hover, pressed, active, and disabled, package them into a compressed file, and send it to the front-end developer.
+Or the designer exports the images and uploads them to Lanhu, and the front-end developer downloads the icons they need from “Lanhu” by themselves.

-If the frontend needs icons in image format, I generally compress them using TinyPNG to minimize file size while ensuring clarity.
-My most frequently used tool is TinyPNG4Mac, which is quite convenient.
-Some frontend scaffolding tools also include built-in image compression features, and images smaller than a certain value may be converted to Base64 encoding for storage.
+If the front end needs icons in image format, I usually compress the icons through TinyPNG to make the icons occupy as little space as possible while ensuring their clarity.
+My most commonly used tool is TinyPNG4Mac, which is quite convenient.
+Some front-end scaffolding tools also come with image compression features, and images occupying less than a certain value will also be converted into Base64 encoding for storage.

-Looking back at older technology, we encounter "spritesheets," a practice of consolidating multiple icons onto a single image with a transparent background.
-Designers place all icons on one image, and frontend developers display them on the web page using the position and size of each icon.
-The advantage of this method is reducing the number of web requests.
-In fact, some websites now often use a similar "spritesheet" approach when creating dynamic images, generating animation effects through continuous static frames.
+Tracing back to earlier technologies, we encounter “sprites,” which is a practice of integrating multiple icons into a single image with a transparent background.
+Designers place all icons on one image, and then the front end displays them on the web page based on each icon’s position and size.
+The advantage of this method is that it reduces the number of web requests.
+In fact, some websites today, when creating dynamic images, also often use a method similar to “sprites,” creating animation effects through continuous static frames.

-JPG / PNG image formats are the safest way to present icons, supported by all browsers.
-Although they are bitmap formats and lose clarity when zoomed, image formats generally meet most website needs, and the solution is mature enough.
+Images in JPG / PNG format are the safest display method.
+All browsers support them.
+Although they are bitmap formats and are not clear enough after being enlarged, image formats can basically solve most website needs, and the solutions are mature enough.

-Existing CDN providers and/or frameworks like Next.js can intelligently identify whether a browser supports WEBP or AVIF formats.
-These two image formats can offer higher compression rates yet greater clarity.
+Existing CDN service providers and/or some frameworks, such as Next.js, can intelligently identify whether a browser supports WEBP or AVIF formats.
+These two image formats can provide higher compression rates while maintaining higher clarity.

 Font Method

-As mentioned earlier, icons require designers to slice them separately for various states before handing them over to development.
-If the overall color scheme of the official website changes, and all icons need to be resliced, this could be a catastrophe.
+As mentioned earlier, icons need to be exported by designers separately according to various states and then provided to developers.
+If the overall color scheme of the official website is adjusted, and all icons need to be re-exported, this might be a disaster.

-Perhaps due to other combined reasons, the icon font solution emerged.
-The most commonly used font icon platform domestically is Iconfont.
-This requires designers to outline the icons and then upload them to Iconfont.
-Frontend developers can then reference the icons by name and easily adjust their color and size.
+Perhaps because of this or other reasons, the icon font solution appeared.
+The most commonly used icon font platform in China is iconfont.
+This requires designers to outline the icons and then upload them to iconfont.
+The front end can then reference icons by icon name and conveniently adjust their color and size.

-• Icons need to be processed by the designer one by one.
-After some icons are outlined, it's still not enough; they also need the Figma Fill Rule Editor plugin to adjust the icon fill mode to "Non-zero rule" before they can be displayed correctly in Iconfont.
-The specific solution can be found here.
+- Icons need to be processed one by one by designers.
+For some icons, outlining alone is not enough; you also need to use the Figma Fill Rule Editor plugin to adjust the icon fill mode to “Non-zero rule” so that it can display normally in iconfont.
+For the specific solution, you can refer to

-• If the icon disappears when adjusting the fill style via Fill Rule Editor, you can try copying the icon exactly as it is to Illustrator / Sketch, and then copying it back to resolve the issue.
-(Joke)
+- If an icon disappears when adjusting the fill style through Fill Rule Editor, you can try copying the icon as-is into illustrator / Sketch, and then copying it back to solve the problem. (kidding)

-• Icon fonts do not adequately support multi-color icons, and the degree of customization is low.
+- Font icons do not support multicolor icons well enough, and the degree of customization is not high enough.

-• Icon fonts can also fail to render correctly, requiring special handling (I naively thought it was my browser problem).
+- Font icons may also fail to render properly and require special handling (I once naively thought it was a problem with my browser).

-I can only evaluate font-style icons from a designer's perspective, as I have not applied this method during development.
-I recommend the article Icon Fonts vs SVG Icons: What Works Best for You?, which compares the pros and cons of fonts versus SVG in detail.
+I can only evaluate font-style icons from a designer’s perspective, because I have never used this method during development.
+Recommended article: Icon Fonts vs SVG Icons: What Works Best for You?, which compares the pros and cons of fonts and SVG in relatively great detail.

 SVG Method

-SVG icons not only inherit the main advantages of font icons but also solve some of their limitations.
+SVG icons not only inherit the main advantages of font icons, but also solve some limitations of font icons.
 Their main advantages include:

-• Support more complex graphics and shapes, not limited to the basic shapes of fonts.
+- Support for more complex graphics and shapes, without being limited to the basic shapes of fonts.

-• Support direct embedding into HTML code, making it easy to edit and control the icon.
+- Support for direct embedding in HTML code, making it convenient to edit and control icons.

-Iconfont also supports more than just font icons; the official platform has supported referencing SVG icons via the symbol method for several years now.
+iconfont also does not only support the font icon method.
+The official platform also supported referencing SVG icons through the symbol method several years ago.

 We can briefly understand SVG through an example.
-Below is the code for a "Home" icon exported in SVG format from Figma:
+The following is a “home” icon in SVG format exported from Figma, and its code is as follows:

 <svg